-Cheerios has taken the lead in asking about identities and raising these two issues in the chat.
-However, this does not mean the others are passively waiting.
-Cornflakes has taken control of GeoGebra twice and Fruitloops has taken control once, before Cheerios asks who will take control.
-Cornflakes also looks around by changing GeoGebra tabs several times between this question and Cheerios' next question.
 Fruitloops modifies Cheerios' question, "whose taking control" to be a question of "who wants to take control?" (line 22).
-Cheerios responds to that by asking Fruitloops if she wants to take control.
+Cheerios responds to that by turning the tables and asking Fruitloops if she wants to take control.
 Fruitloops simply responds "no" and tells Cornflakes to take control.
 She then immediately moves on to the second issue, formulating it in terms of steps: "who wants to do what steps?" (line 25).
-Cheerios echoes Fruitloops' statement that Cornflakes should take control, but Cornflakes refuses and tells Cheerios that she can (in line 27 responding to line 24).
+Cheerios echoes Fruitloops' statement that Cornflakes should take control, but Cornflakes refuses and tells Cheerios that she can (in line 27, responding to line 24).
 Cheerios and Fruitloops both insist, by simply repeating Cornflakes' name.
+To this, Cornflakes shouts back, "NO." In a sense, this is a failed proposal (see Stahl, 2006, Ch.
+21) by Fruitloops and Cheerios jointly.
+However, it does not ultimately fail because their bid at a proposal is not ignored, but is responded to, even if initially in the negative by the other group member.
+The team pursues this proposal and eventually succeeds in reaching a negotiated agreement.

-To this, Cornflakes shouts back, "NO." Fruitloops resolves the mounting conflict by suggesting that they take turns.
-(Note that the instructions in the Welcome tab begin with the directive: "Collaborate - Take turns - Make sure everyone agrees.")
+Fruitloops resolves the mounting conflict in which everyone tries to avoid taking leadership by suggesting that they take turns, in line 32: "lets takes turns."
+(Note that the instructions in the Welcome Tab begin with the directive: "Collaborate - Take turns - Make sure everyone agrees."
+Presumably this prompted Fruitloops' recommendation.)
 The other two students agree to this solution.
 In this way, the group enacts the collaborative practice recommended by the instructions.
+While the practice of taking turns in GeoGebra control and action was always present in the interactional environment, it had not been made focal for the student discourse until Fruitloops' proposal bid.
+Her bid elicits acceptance by the other two by phrasing it as "lets."
+Whereas previous proposal bids-like those in lines 24 and 26-were declined, this one is accepted.
+It thereby becomes a successful bid.